 Next, deselect “completed auctions” to see what Furbies actually sold for and when.

 The results of this kind of search will give you a good idea of what you can expect to pay for your Furby.

-For an in-depth overview, check out this price guide for rare and valuable Furbies.
+For an in-depth overview, check out the top 13 rare and valuable Furbies.

 Unlike e-commerce sites like Amazon, eBay can be very competitive.
 As Weird Al said, it’s a “world-wide garage sale,” so getting there early often means no competition.